c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 There is some displacement to the left of the distribution when `latitude` is null in comparison to the general distribution, suggesting (but not confirmed yet) that the lack of a latitude value **is not a random event** within the dataset.
 There could be a correlation between having a null `latitude` and the values of  `duration_magnitude_md`.

-Specifically, data points where the `latitude` is null tend to have lower values of `duration_magnitude_md` compared to the overall dataset.
+Specifically, data points where the `latitude` is null tend to have lower values of `duration_magnitude_md` compared to the overall dataset and particularly, values less than zero.

+Reviewing the description of the columns again, we can see that:

+>  `duration_magnitude_md`: Duration magnitude (Md) of the seismic event, a measure of its energy release.
+Md is often used for smaller magnitude events, and **negative values can indicate very small events (microearthquakes)**.

 And lastly, since variables `duration_magnitude_md` and `md_error` are related, we can confidently asume that the missing (null) values correspond to the same row index.